accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/referentiel-technique.md

     - [G162](https://www.w3.org/WAI/WCAG21/Techniques/general/G162).
 - EN 301 549 V3.2.1 (2021-03):  *10.3.3.2 Labels or instructions*.

-#### [Criterion 10.5](#crit-10-5) [A] Are the mandatory [form fields](glossaire.md#form-field) correctly identified (excluding special cases)? {id="crit-10-5"}
+#### [Criterion 10.5](#crit-10-5) [A] Are the mandatory or optional [form fields](glossaire.md#form-field) correctly identified (excluding special cases)? {id="crit-10-5"}
-- **[Test 10.5.1](#test-10-5-1)** Does each mandatory [form field](glossaire.md#form-field) meet these conditions? {id="test-10-5-1"}
+- **[Test 10.5.1](#test-10-5-1)** Does each mandatory or optional [form field](glossaire.md#form-field) meet these conditions? {id="test-10-5-1"}
-    - The required nature is visible and explicit.
+    - The required or optional nature is visible and explicit.
-    - The required nature is accessible to assistive technologies.
+    - The required or optional nature is accessible to assistive technologies.

 ##### Special cases

-In these situations, the criterion is not applicable:
+When the form contains only one field, the criterion is not applicable.

-- The form has only one field.
-- Optional fields are indicated
-    - visible and explicit;
-    - in the field label.

-If all the fields on a form are mandatory, the criterion remains applicable.
+If all fields in a form are mandatory, the criterion remains applicable.

+##### Technical notes

+Test 10.5.1 addresses fields independently; however, it must be ensured that the method chosen to alert users (mandatory fields or optional fields) is consistent throughout the form.

 ##### Evaluation methodology {class="disclosure methodo"}

-###### With Acrobat Reader and NVDA
+###### With Acrobat Reader

-1. Open the PDF file and activate NVDA.
+1. Open the PDF file.
+2. Use the tab key to exit fields or, if the form allows, submit the form.
-2. Locate the mandatory fields in the document.
+3. Identify fields marked as mandatory in the document.
-3. Check that the visual indication is self-explanatory:
+4. Check that the mandatory or optional status is clearly indicated:
-    - it is a text indication (e.g. "mandatory");
+    - either by text (e.g. ‘mandatory’);
-    - or it is a visual indication (e.g. "\*") defined before the form by a text indication (e.g. "Fields preceded by (\*) are mandatory").
+    - or by a visual indication (e.g. "\*") defined before the form by a text indication (e.g. ‘Fields preceded by ("\*") are mandatory’).
-4. With NVDA, use the tab key to activate each field and check that the mandatory nature of the input is rendered vocally.
+5. Check that the indication of whether a field is mandatory or optional is:
+    - visible in the document, prior to validation of the form;
+    - contained in the tooltip, prior to validation of the form.
-5. If this is the case, the criterion is validated.
+6. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}